Soft Condorcet Optimization for Ranking of General Agents: Discussion

-We introduced Soft Condorcet Optimization, a ranking framework for general agents inspired by Condorcet's original voting system criteria; it can be applied to agent-versus-task and agent-versus-agent evaluation problems, and more generally to any problem with ordinal preference data over a set of alternatives.
+If Condorcet-consistency or distance to the optimal ranking is important, we recommend using the sigmoid loss as it optimizes to minimize the distance to it directly; despite being non-convex, in practice it finds the Condorcet winner when it exists $\ge 96\%$ of the time when the number of alternatives $m \le 500$ and returns almost-optimal rankings on instances where it can be compared (Section~\ref{sec:eval-kemeny-approx-qual}).
+Whereas, if assured convergence or weighting the loss functions by win rates (like Elo) is more important, we recommend using the Fenchel-Young loss optimization.

-The optimum of the soft Kendall-tau (sigmoid) loss is guaranteed to top-rank Condorcet winners when they exist and in practice finds one most of the time when the number of alternatives $m \le 500$.
-SCO ratings are closest to the optimal ranking when data is sparse, demonstrated both in a synthetic tournament setting with ground truth ratings and also in a challenge problem with thousands of human players in the board game of Diplomacy, a setting where the running complex Condorcet methods is computationally infeasible.
+For future work, we would like to compare the performance of SCO to faster methods for finding Kemeny rankings (or approximations thereof)~\cite{KenyonMathieu07,Karpinski10,Ali12,Rico23Reducing,Rico23Kemeny} or other ranking methods inspired by tournament solutions~\cite{rajkumar15ranking}, or alternatives~\cite{Conati23}.
+Considering similar differential approximations to other ranking distance functions such as Spearman's footrule distance~\cite{Diaconis77} as well as other ways to aggregate rankings~\cite{Dwork01} could be worthwhile.
+Finally, we would like to investigate using SCO and social choice theory for driving post-training for alignment of language models~\cite{Conitzer24,swamy2024minimaximalist,maurarivero2025jackpotalignmentmaximallottery}.

-For future work, we would like to compare the performance of SCO to other learning-to-rank methods, to approximations of Kemeny~\citep{KenyonMathieu07,Karpinski10,Ali12} or other ranking methods inspired by tournament solutions~\citep{rajkumar15ranking}, or alternatives~\citep{Conati23}.
-Also, we would like to investigate using SCO as a reward model for post-training and alignment of language models~\citep{Conitzer24}.
+\begin{acks} We would like to that thank Luke Marris and anonymous reviewers of the Social Choice and Learning Algorithms Workshop at AAMAS 2024 for their valuable feedback on earlier versions of this paper. \end{acks}